mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 - To execute a scheduled task on demand, click ![task execution icon](images/execute_task_icon.png).

-- Both the TDM GUI or TDM Scheduling processes initiate an execution request in the TDM DB.
+- Both the TDM GUI and TDM Scheduling processes initiate an execution request in the TDM DB.
 The TDM task execution process gets pending execution requests and executes the tasks.

   Click for more information about the [TDM task execution process].